“There isn’t anyone you couldn’t love once you’ve heard their story.”

 Writers are very private people who run around naked in public.”

 My mother never understood how I could spend all day with my nose in a book yet never finish my homework.
-I suppose it never occurred to her that my nose being stuck in a book was precisely the reason the homework never got done.
+It never occurred to her that my nose being stuck in a book was precisely the reason the homework never got done.

-I’ve always found formal education too limiting.
-I am a voracious and ceaseless learner—always pursuing new classes, lectures, conferences, books, and self-driven study.
+I’m a voracious and ceaseless learner—always pursuing new classes, lectures, conferences, books, and self-study.

-I once attended a lecture by Orson Scott Card where he advised aspiring writers to study anything and everything but writing—to study what you want to write, not how to write it.
+I once heard Orson Scott Card advise aspiring writers to study what they want to write about, not how to write it.
 So I’ve studied dance, art, walkable city infrastructure, nutrition, child development, family science, psychology, neurodivergence, tidal-locked planets, service dog training, albinism, the Swedish language, Scandinavian culture, folklore, mythology, Appalachian history, the American Civil War, the Regency Era, historical fashion, how to run a flower farm, the parts of a ship, herbal medicine, Ehlers-Danlos Syndrome, homesteading, permaculture, boxing, and much more.

 But mostly, I’ve studied writing and story craft, even though Mr. Card told me not to.